The College is governed by a Commission appointed by the Council of Assembly of the Presbyterian Church of Aotearoa New Zealand.

 Dr Patricia Katherine Payne ONZM HonMusD(Otago)

 Patricia Payne (2006) is a Dunedin-born singer who has retired to her home town after a glittering career as a world-leading opera star.
-She is now much in demand as a public speaker, and has been a generous supporter of the College in many ways, not least of which is assisting individual choral scholars.
-She received an honorary doctorate from the University in 2007 and with her husband Dr David Galloway has been a much valued supporter of the College.
+She has been a generous supporter of the College in many ways, not least of which is assisting individual choral scholars.
+She received an honorary doctorate from the University in 2007.

 The Reverend Dr Matthew Edward Jack BA(Auck) BD MTh (Otago) PhD(Auck) DipMin(PCANZ) TESOL ProfCert(ATA)